Skip to main content

 The WinkBeds GravityLux is an all-foam bed-in-a-box.
 Its top three layers aim to keep sleepers cool, while the bottom two layers provide support.
 Like other memory foam mattresses, it offers good motion isolation and responsiveness.

-Remember, all-foam mattresses typically retain heat.
-So while the WinkBed GravityLux is one of the cooler memory foam mattresses available due to its AirCell™ memory foam design, other mattresses on this list can achieve even cooler sleep.
+The benefits of memory foam can be offset by their tendency to retain heat.
+So, while the WinkBed GravityLux is one of the cooler memory foam mattresses available due to its AirCell™ memory foam design, other mattresses on this list can achieve even cooler sleep.

 Benefits